oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 :::

 ::: example
-Example <a id="refconstr" href="#refconstr">116</a>: If the parent navigation property contained a referential constraint for the key of the target [OData-CSDL, section "Referential Constraint"](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ReferentialConstraint),
+Example <a id="refconstr" href="#refconstr">116</a>: If the parent navigation property contained a referential constraint for the key of the target [OData-CSDL 8.5](https://docs.oasis-open.org/odata/odata-csdl-json/v4.02/odata-csdl-json-v4.02.html#ReferentialConstraint),
 ```xml
 <EntityType Name="SalesOrganization">
   <Key>